Cataract Surgery Treatment in Kansas City, MO

 Does Insurance Cover Cataract Eye Surgery?

-Medical insurance plans including medicare cover cataract surgery when the condition has reached a level of medical necessity.
-This is determined by examination of the eyes by your doctor in addition to visual symptoms you may be experiencing.
+Does medical insurance and medicare pay for laser cataract surgery?
+Medical insurance plans including Medicare cover cataract surgery when the condition has reached a level of medical necessity.
+Insurance and medicare do not pay for the laser assist component of laser cataract surgery.
+Medical necessity is determined by examination of the eyes by your doctor in addition to visual symptoms you may be experiencing.
 Your medical insurance will provide coverage for a standard lens implant to replace your clouded natural lens, but most will still require glasses for best vision.
 If the goal is independence from glasses or contacts after surgery, there are premium implants that your doctor can discuss to achieve this.
 These lenses are considered cosmetic by medical plans and there will be some out of pocket cost for the “upgraded” lens.
 HSA and FSA plans can be utilized to help cover these expenses.

 Areas We Serve